-Tailbone pain is most often caused by sitting for prolonged periods of time, cycling for long distances, poor posture or as a result of pregnancy.
-In these cases, tailbone pain is expected and normal.
-However, pain in the tailbone can also be a sign of a herniated disc, pilonidal cyst or fracture, which are conditions that should be assessed by the doctor.
+Tailbone pain is often caused by sitting for long periods, cycling for long distances, poor posture, or pregnancy.
+In these cases, pain in the tailbone is generally mild and temporary, but it can also be a sign of conditions like a herniated disc, pilonidal cyst, or fracture that require medical evaluation.

 The main causes of tailbone pain are: